-Where diagonal Terrace Road meets Apache Boulevard and the light rail track turns east just before the Dorsey/Apache Station, there’s an ordinary strip mall on the northeast corner.
+Where diagonal Terrace Road meets Apache Boulevard and the light rail track turns east just before the Dorsey/Apache Station and Tempe streetcar stop, there’s an ordinary strip mall on the northeast corner.
 Curry Corner is right in the middle of the plaza, which is also along the route of the Tempe Streetcar.
 A bike rack is nearby at the east end of the building.
 The restaurant has expanded over the years, absorbing adjacent storefronts into its original space.
 Somewhat confusingly, the door under the most visible sign is not the customer entrance.
 Instead, look for the door furthest to the right.

 Inside the hidden entrance, there’s a sparsely decorated dining room, currently closed due to the pandemic, but open for customer seating in ordinary times.
 Curry Corner proclaims itself an “Indo-Pak” restaurant.
 While many eateries that identify themselves as “Indian” are run by Pakistani owners, Curry Corner is straightforward about its Pakistani origins, and nuanced differences between the cuisines of the two nations become apparent to anyone who explores the menu, which will seem somewhat familiar to anyone who dines at south Asian restaurants.